 Ultimately, more followers could decrease your engagement metrics, which will make both Pinterest and your real followers believe your content isn't actually that good.

-How to Delete Followers on Pinterest
+How to Remove More Followers on Pinterest

 You can't delete followers on Pinterest, but you can block users so they can't see your content or engage with your pins.
 To do this, navigate to the profile of the follower you wish to block, and click the flag icon.
-Then, click the "Block" button.
+Then, click the 'Block' button.
 The user will be blocked without warning.